Personal programing projects may get you your next job.

 - Skills: Database

 - Expansion: Show trends, search, filter by date, database of known foods, calorie counting

 Make a website that shows places on a Google Map.

-- Expansion: UI to add/remove places
+- Expansion: UI to add/remove places, database for saving places

 These are just some projects doable in a weekend.
 Remember to keep them small and whimsical.
 If you’re serious about your functional career, you’re going to do better with some support.
 Sign up for PurelyFunctional.tv and you’ll get step-by-step lessons teaching you the skills you need to build real projects to prove you can ship with Functional Programming.

 Many people give up on side projects because of lack of time.
 The reason?
 They don’t manage their time well.
 Here are some things to maximize your success.